azajay08/Corewar/README.md

 ```
 </details>

 `Statements` are functions that all have specific purposes (irrelevant to the assembler).
 As these `statements` are functions, they take arguments.
 It is the job of the assembler to parse these `statements` and their arguments, and make sure they are valid to their respective `statements`.
 If so, their values will be written in bytecode.
+The arguments must be separated by the `SEPARATOR_CHAR` - `,`.
 The arguments for the `statements` can be one of three:
 * `T_REG` - __Registry__
   * This argument is recognised with an `r` infront of number between 1-16 e.g. `r11`
 * `T_DIR` -  __Direct Value__